Recommendations for Clinicians

 - Make the plan as specific as possible with timeline and roles (e.g., “Let me summarize what I’ve heard: you’ll hold onto the keys to your husband’s guns for now, and tomorrow his brother will pick them up.
 You’ll email me to confirm this has happened.”)

 - Follow-up to ensure that the plan was enacted.

 - Don’t limit your conversation to lethal means.
 Lethal means counseling is only one part of a comprehensive approach to activating the client’s support system.

-Speak with the Adult Client
+Counseling the Adult Client